Concurrent Scripts

 }

-I can tell you, this is terrific, you will notice when one of the scripts fails.
+I can tell you, this is terrific.
+You will notice when one of the scripts fails.

 npm install -g concurrently

-And use it from the terminal.
+Then use it from the terminal:

 concurrently "npm run build:web" "npm run build:admin"